bubdm/etlbox.docu/ETLBoxDocu/articles/connectors/syncing_merge.md

 where updated, existing,  inserted or deleted.
 The operation and change-date is stored in the corresponding `ChangeDate`/ `ChangeAction` properties.

 This delta table can be accessed if the DbMerge is not treated as as source, but like a transformation.
-If the DbMerge is linkned to other components, it will write the delta records into it's output.
+If the DbMerge is linked to other components, it will write the delta records into it's output.

 In our example, it would contain the information, that 1 row was inserted (Key: 1)